RyanKirkland86/professional_README_generator/README.md

 ## Project:

-This project is an application that dynamically generates an ideal GitHub README file based on a series of user inputs using node.js
+This project is an application that dynamically generates an ideal GitHub README file.
+The user runs Node.js in terminal/GitBash and encounters a series of prompts that then takes the user's answers and populates a README template to create the new file.

 <br>